Sui Dynasty — Transient Empire with Inaugurator of Prosperity

 Consequently, Emperor Yang Guang’s excessive consumption of resources and radical reforms resulted in many uprisings and rebellions nationwide, though some of his ideologies were quite advanced.

-In the year 618, this controversial emperor was assassinated in chaos and poorly buried, and his empire was officially ended.
+In 618, this controversial emperor was assassinated in chaos and poorly buried, and his empire was officially ended.

-Among the many uprising armies, one of them was led by Emperor Yang Guang’s cousin Li Yuan from northern China.
+One of the many uprising armies was led by Emperor Yang Guang’s cousin Li Yuan from northern China.

 This army defeated other forces and established a new, unified empire, the Tang Dynasty.